alexbouez/roadpricing/README.md

 A Makefile is present, which gives access to the following commands:
  - 'make clean': delete all compilation products.
  - 'make build', 'make run': build or run the source code using 'src/main.rs' as starting point.
  - 'make demo_{name}': run the source code using a demo file as starting point.
-  -> available demo files: demo_zp, demo_p256_no_tag, demo_p256_tag.
+Available demo files: demo_zp, demo_p256_no_tag, demo_p256_tag.
  - 'make bench_p256': run the benchmarking process.

 ## Data and Visualization

 The data files used to generate the graph presented in the article are available at '6.2-performance/data/'.
-The graphs are generated via the 'roadpricing.ipnyb' notebook.
+The graphs are generated via the 'roadpricing.ipynb' notebook.
 This requires Jupyter Notebook and Python to run.